 A-The primary law governing the practice of real estate is NRS/NAC 645.
 Click here to review NRS 645 – Click here to review NAC 645

 Q –What amount of education does the state of Nevada require before an individual can become licensed?

 A –The state of Nevada requires a person to complete ninety hours of education before he or she can become licensed in real estate.
-By no means does this requirement state that the student must attend 90 hours of class time.
+By no means does this requirement state that the student must a specific amount of LIVE hours of class time.
 This requirement means that a student must understand the principles and practices (including Nevada law) of real estate before they can become licensed.

 Q –How does the state measure a students knowledge of the principles and practices of real estate?

 A –The states testing company administers one final exam comprised of 120 multiple choice questions.
 This test contains 80 questions pertaining to National real estate principles and 40 questions pertaining to the state of Nevada’s real estate laws.
 The prospective licensee must score a 75% or better on both of these portions.